cse-labs/res-edge-labs/docs/Res-Edge-Overview.md

 When dealing with a handful of clusters that are generally highly available and always online, connectivity to clusters is not usually a concern.
 With many thousands of clusters, even small connectivity blips can result in difficulties when trying to manage application and cluster lifecycle operations at scale.
 The key to successfully ensuring manageability operations succeed across a diverse set of heterogeneous clusters is by building in resiliency and robust remediation protocols.
 Additional complexity can come into play if connectivity is permanently constrained such as a boat floating out on the open ocean connecting through spotty satellite coverage.

-ResEdge plans to address connectivity lapses and constraints through hardening GitOps infrastructure to ensure eventual consistency of a "last known good" configuration is enforced, ensure unnecessary or duplicated data transfer is avoided or minimized, and caching is enabled where appropriate to minimize disruptions of cluster and application management operations due to connectivity issues.
+Res-Edge plans to address connectivity lapses and constraints through hardening GitOps infrastructure to ensure eventual consistency of a "last known good" configuration is enforced, ensure unnecessary or duplicated data transfer is avoided or minimized, and caching is enabled where appropriate to minimize disruptions of cluster and application management operations due to connectivity issues.

 Additional work around observability is necessary to help further improve the signal to noise ratio for traffic relying on connectivity outside of the cluster by employing filtering, prioritization, batching, or fully disconnected capabilities.

 ## Configuration Proliferation

 Today, most GitOps and CI/CD workflows rely on fully materialized configuration file sets.
 When dealing with the scale of 100 apps running on 30k clusters, individually managing a configuration file for every app/cluster permutation within source control becomes a scale pressure point as well as a major burden for platform operators.
-ResEdge plans to minimize the proliferation/explosion of configuration files necessary to operate across many clusters by relying on base configuration files and overlay [kustomizations](https://kustomize.io/) which are leveraged at deployment time to hydrate a fully materialized configuration when deploying an application to a specific cluster.
+Res-Edge plans to minimize the proliferation/explosion of configuration files necessary to operate across many clusters by relying on base configuration files and overlay [kustomizations](https://kustomize.io/) which are leveraged at deployment time to hydrate a fully materialized configuration when deploying an application to a specific cluster.
 As a result, application owners need only specify a base template for their application which will work across clusters and one kustomization for each change applied across any number of clusters.

 Key capabilities for configuration templates include: